Company logo of Berger Maritiem featuring a green leaf, symbolizing global sustainable maritime innovation and solutions.

 In Practice

-From impressive conversion projects to efficient new ship designs, they have been successfully applied across multiple sectors, including inland shipping, coastal shipping, sea shipping, dredging, offshore, fishing, and navy.
+From high-impact conversion projects to efficient newbuild designs, they have been successfully deployed in inland shipping, coastal operations, ocean-going vessels, dredging, offshore applications, fisheries, and naval projects.

 Design Process